 - Morning headaches

 When snoring is sleep apnea in children

-In children, regular snoring is usually not a reason to be concerned.
-About 1 in 10 kids under age 10 snore regularly.
-Most of them experience less snoring as they get older.
-But sometimes, snoring may indicate pediatric sleep apnea.
-If untreated, it can cause disrupted sleep and cognitive impairments.
-Your child’s snoring may be caused by sleep apnea if they:5
+Sometimes, snoring may indicate pediatric sleep apnea.
+If untreated, it can cause disrupted sleep and interfere with cognitive development.
+Your child’s snoring may be caused by sleep apnea if they:3,4

 - Gasp or breathe laboriously in their sleep